 Have you ever thumbed through a magazine to admire the Christmas decor and fallen in love with a sophisticated look but figured you couldn’t pull it off at your house?
 You may have thought that elegant holiday homes are only possible when you’ve got a team of decorators who know just how to pull the look together.
 But that’s not the case.
-The truth is that you can create an elegant and sophisticated holiday look throughout your home by following a few simple tips.
-Yes, Virginia, you too can create a simple and elegant holiday decor for your home.
+The truth is that by following four rules you can create an easy and elegant holiday look throughout your home.

 This post may contain affiliate links.
 Please see my full disclosure policy for details.